jmlafont/jpetstore-kubernetes/Tekton/README.md

 - oc CLI installed
 - tkn CLI installed
 - Openshift pipeline (tekton) Operator installed on an openshift cluster
-- two image repositories:
+- two image repositories to store the images:
-  - one to store the application server image  (default :quay.io/jmlafont/jpetstore-web to be replaced by your own repository)
+  - one to store the application server image
-  - second one to store the db server image  (default :quay.io/jmlafont/jpetstore-db to be replaced by your own repository)
+  - second one to store the db server image